 Still, 75,000 miles can give you quite a few options, and this is particularly true if you’re flexible with your travel dates and willing to avoid holidays and peak travel times.

 Should you apply for the United Business Card or the United Club Business Card?

-Both of these cards give you a chance to score a solid sign-up bonus and could offer good value for small-business owners who want to earn rewards with United.
-But we can draw a pretty clear distinction between the two.
+Both of these cards give you a chance to score a solid sign-up bonus if you’re a small-business owner who wants to earn rewards with United.
+However, we can still draw a pretty clear distinction between the two.

 Unless you place a premium on United Club lounge access or spend considerably more than the average small-business owner, you’ll probably be better off with the United Business Card.

 Though its average rewards rate is less than that of the United Club Business Card, the United Business Card charges a lower annual fee and still offers plenty of compelling perks – including some not available with its luxury alternative.